djkram/bts-loading-mongo/README.md

-# Data Ingestion II - Load Data from Files to MongoDB
+# Data Ingestion II - Data Storing

-This is the guide for the hands on Session number 6 of the BigData module on BTS Master.
+This is the guide for the hands on Session #6 of the BigData module on BTS Master.
+We will load a big amount of data from F¡files to a MongoDB Cluster.

-Follow the next steps:
+Follow the guide:

 ### Clone this project on your STS Studio